iluwatar/java-design-patterns/poison-pill/README.md

 ## Intent

-Poison Pill is known predefined data item that allows to provide graceful shutdown for separate distributed consumption process.
+Poison Pill is a known predefined data item that allows providing graceful shutdown for separate distributed consumption process.

 ## Explanation

-Real world example
+Real-world example

 > Let's think about a message queue with one producer and one consumer.
 The producer keeps pushing
 > new messages in the queue and the consumer keeps reading them.
 Finally when it's time to